zyl-mwy/c-_sklearn/README.md

 ./build.sh --skip_tests --use_tensorrt --config Release --build_shared_lib --parallel --tensorrt_home /path/to/TensorRT
 ```
 After compilation, the library files will be generated in the onnxruntime/build/Linux/Release/ directory.
 In the CMakeLists.txt, set ONNXRUNTIME_ROOT_PATH to this path.

+3. How to solve the problem about anaconda when building onnxruntime with ./build.sh

+Disable the anaconda environment by editing the "~./bashrc" and removing code about ananconda path